rbccps-iisc/DronePort_Controller/OpenMV/README.md

 #Controller
-The Controller code runs in SBC platforms
+The Controller code runs in OpenMV camera platform